7 SEO 2 Techniques Obama Used to Score on the Web

 I already outlined this in my Obama vs McCain post.

 The Web alone does not make you a President though.

 We’ve seen the Republican candidate Ron Paul fail spectacularly despite dominating social sites like Reddit.

 In spite or maybe even due to his overwhelming Web presence – especially on social news sites – Ron Paul was just a negligible candidate in the end.

-Thus I will outline the 7 SEO 2.0 methods the Obama campaign has scored with on the Web most successfully:
+Thus I will outline the 7 SEO 2 techniques of the Obama campaign

 Pull vs Push